 Position of the 1st/2nd/3rd electrode: In the case of electrophysiological subjects, the exact positions of the electrodes are indicated.
 The positions of the individual electrodes are recorded separately.

-Left pare bone / Right pare bone / Near the blowhole / Near the dorsal fin/ on the back/Near the beginning of the dorsal ridge/Posterior to the dorsal ridge (Excel example: near blowhole (1st electrode), near dorsal fin (2nd electrode), NA (3rd electrode))
+near the ear / left pan bone / right pan bone / near the blowhole / near the dorsal fin/ on the back/ near the beginning of the dorsal ridge/ posterior to the dorsal ridge (Example: near blowhole (1st electrode), near dorsal fin (2nd electrode), NA (3rd electrode))

 implemented as audiogram_experiment.position_first_electrode and similar columns for the 2nd and 3rd electrode position